 Put away that passport and pack up the car because beautiful NSW is calling your name!
-Sadly, international travel is still off the cards but with so much natural beauty on our doorstep, we're not complaining.
-And if you’re keen to see Mother Nature at her finest, then you’re living in the right state!
+And if you’re keen to see Mother Nature at her finest, then you’re living in the right state.

 Aside from our glorious coastline, NSW delivers natural wonders in droves.
-From curiously shaped rocks to bellowing blowholes and grand canyons, there are plenty of natural landmarks to visit in NSW, and some are just a short drive outside of Sydney.
+From curiously shaped rocks to bellowing blowholes, 'sea sparkles' and grand canyons, there are plenty of natural wonders in NSW, and some are just a short drive outside of Sydney.
 Get your cameras ready...

 1. Camel Rock